sparkouttech/SparkTable/README.md

 # SparkTable

+###Server side pagination using Datatable and Laravel.

-Code to be place in your blade file.
+Here is the code to be place in your blade file.

 ```javascript
 $('.traveller-table').DataTable( {